BenjaminYde/CPlusPlus-Guide/README.md

 # Welcome to the C++ Guide 📚

-This repository is a C++ guide designed to be opened in Obsidian.
+This repository is a C++ guide designed which is designed to be easily opened using VS Code or Github.
 It contains extensive documentation, code examples, and best practices to help you become a proficient C++ programmer.

-Download Obsidian on the following link: https://obsidian.md/
+The guide intends to be **to the point** so you can continue what really matters, programming.

+# Execute Code Examples 🚀

+Explore the `examples` directory for **interactive C++** code examples, easily executable inside a **Docker DevContainer** within **Visual Studio Code**.
+This setup ensures a consistent and streamlined coding environment, ideal for learning and experimentation.

 ## References